mrudulpatil18/compareBellmanFord_FloydWarshall/README.md

 The code provides two functions for generating graphs:

 ### generate_sparse_graph(V):
-This function generates a sparse graph with V vertices, where the density of edges can be adjusted by changing the value of the variable E (currently set to V * (V - 1) // 10).
+This function generates a sparse graph with V vertices, where the density of edges can be adjusted by changing the value of the variable E .
 ### generate_dense_graph(V):
 This function generates a dense graph with V vertices, which is a complete graph with all possible edges between vertices.